All Episodes

 Yeah.

-You always they always wear black.
+They always wear black.

-They have a very they have a very set costume.
+They have a very set costume.

-Seems like Antifa to me.
+It seems like Antifa to me.

 Here's what I like about complaining is that sometimes you complain about something and you don't realize what you're actually saying.

-So for instance, saying like Elon Musk has tried to spend millions of dollars getting these people out of here.
+So for instance, saying like, Elon Musk has tried to spend millions of dollars getting these people out of here.

 What you're actually saying is that I want Elon Musk to buy the government for me.